Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

           lighting.>br><br>

           Daylight lighting will have a more balanced red green and blue colour spectrum.
 This is important to compliment our natural circadian rhythm work day cycle.
 Evening and nighttime lighting has less blue light, which is very important for preparing us for our sleep cycle.
 Ideally, the lighting in your home should change from daytime to nighttime colour spectrum automatically.
 An automated lighting system can be programmed to do this for you.
-      - question: How to you make holy water?
-        answer: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
   - type: divider
     bg_color: white
   - type: heading_full